rahulk965/Textile-Marketplace/Readme.md

 - This project doesn't include a license file by default.
 Add a `LICENSE` if you plan to open-source it.

 ---

-If you want, I can also:

-- Add more detailed API examples (curl snippets or Postman collection).
-- Add a short Admin quickstart that demonstrates creating categories and approving vendors.

-If you'd like any of those, tell me which and I'll add them to this README.